- How do I get to the Student-Run Health Clinic?

 - I don't see the information I'm looking for here.
 Who can I contact?

-No. Treatment at this clinic is free, and most medications can be obtained for you for free or at a reduced cost.
+No. We do not charge for treatment at this clinic, and most medications can be obtained for you for free or at a reduced cost.
 If you do have insurance we may not be able to see you, as we reserve our slots for uninsured patients.

 Bring bottles of any prescription medications you are taking.
 If you need a work physical, you must bring the form provided by your employer.
 Also, if you need a TB test, please get that done before you come for your physical.